 Vancouver WA Region –

-Vancouver Washington resides just across the river from us with just over 160,000 people.
-It’s a big city with a small neighborhood feel near The Cascade Mountains and the Columbia River, and yet feels like its own little world once you enter.
+Vancouver Washington resides just across the river from us with just It’s a big city with a small neighborhood feel near The Cascade Mountains and the Columbia River, and yet feels like its own little world once you enter.
 The iconic steel bridge that you drive over reminds the traveler of this city’s original industrial past.
 Vancouver has a city-like outer shell with a charming small-town heart, lined with turn of the century homes.
 Vancouver is heralded as the oldest city in Washington state.

 You can explore historic sites and learn about the Lewis and Clark expedition.
 Tour historic reenactments at Fort Vancouver and visit other local museums.
 Spend some time strolling along the shop-lined streets and enjoy some of Vancouver’s delightful eateries.
 If the craft brew scene is your thing, then you will love the many craftsmen microbreweries in the area.